Author: Dr. Gary Huber

 Level 1: Getting Started

 If this is your first introduction to exercise then a good place to start is to simply increase the amount of walking you do.
-Buy a good pedometer (we carry them at LMI) and wear it every day.
+Buy a good pedometer or download an APP to your phone and wear it every day.
 Monitor your total step count with a goal to reach 10,000 steps daily.
 Begin to make it a habit of going for more aggressive intentional walks where you increase the pace and exertion and cover a mile or more.
 Often times this simple intention leads to taking the stairs instead of the elevator and parking on the far end of the lot.
 This is indeed a GREAT start.

 Walk – Jog – Walk